3 Alternatives to Paying Off Your Mortgage

 Assuming you’ve thought through each of these alternatives thoroughly before concluding they are the right financial choice for you, one of the best ways to fund such alternatives is using a Home Equity Line of Credit or a HELOC.

 A HELOC gives you a flexible line of credit based on your home equity.
 Your home equity is its market value minus your mortgage balance.
 The amount of credit you can get using a HELOC depends on loan-to-value ratios.
-You can use our calculator to estimate how much credit you would be able to get.

 A HELOC is particularly valuable when used for undertaking a home improvement project.
 This is because under the new tax laws, interest paid on HELOCs is tax-deductible if they are used to buy, build or substantially improve the taxpayer’s home.